XRPL-Commons/core-dev-bootcamp-2025/day-3/material/sql_theory.md

 ## Summary

-An SQLDatabase interface is a foundational component in modern software systems, providing a structured and reliable way to interact with relational databases.
+The SQLDatabase interface is a foundational component in modern software systems, providing a structured and reliable way to interact with relational databases.
 By abstracting database operations, managing configuration and initialization, supporting robust error handling, and enforcing security, the interface ensures that applications can store, retrieve, and manipulate data efficiently and safely.
 Designing with extensibility and maintainability in mind further ensures that the system can evolve to meet future needs.

 Understanding these concepts is essential for anyone involved in designing, developing, or maintaining data-driven applications.